AlanConstantino/Weather-App/README.md

 # <a href="https://alanjc.com/Weather-App/">Weather App</a>
-A React based single page weather application created for COMP 484 developed by Alan Constantino, Carlos Renteria, Ara Barkhordari, Alejandro Calvillo Robles.
+A React based single page weather application created for COMP 484 developed by Alan Constantino.

 Can view project <a href="https://alanjc.com/Weather-App/">here</a>.